sergeballif/sergeballif.github.io/_posts/2014-06-19-documentation.md

 ---
 layout: post
-title: "Documentation"
+title: Documentation
-description: "Instructions on how to install and customize the HMFAYSAL Notepad Theme."
+description: Instructions on how to install and customize the HMFAYSAL Notepad Theme.
 category: theme
-tags: [how-to]
+tags:
+  - "how-to"
 imagefeature: cover10.jpg
+published: false
 ---

 General notes and suggestions for customizing **HMFAYSAL Notepad Theme**.